Interpol Red Notices and Extradition

 The requesting country should submit the request along with the subject, crime, and evidence to the U.S. State Department.
 The Justice Department will review the case.
 If approved, a warrant will be obtained.
 The person of interest will be arrested and face a federal judge.
 The judge will review and decide if the person should be extradited.
 The State Department and Secretary of State will always have the last say in the matter.

-FAQs About Extradition
+FAQs about Extradition

 An individual who is wanted for prosecution or to serve a sentence following a conviction for a criminal offense may be subject to international extradition.
 It is a legal process by which one country (called the requesting country) may seek the surrender of the person of interest from another country (called the requested country).
 In the United States, international extradition is governed by treaties.
 This means that for the U.S. to consider an extradition request from another country, the U.S. and the requesting country must have a bilateral extradition treaty.
 However, you need to keep in mind that not all countries have an extradition treaty with the U.S. and each other.